Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 When a person drives an automobile in a way that is considered negligent, it is clear as to why it is called a breach of duty of care.
 The potential for harm is something that can be foreseen by the actions of the negligent driver.
 What many people do not fully understand is that a breach of duty can be something very small, and something that we may all do frequently without realizing that it is in fact a breach.

-If you are driving along the road, and the car in front of you suddenly makes a hard right hand turn, but in doing so, brakes quickly and fails to use a signal, you could be in serious danger of impacting the rear of the vehicle.
+If you are driving along the road, and the car in front of you suddenly makes a hard right-hand turn, but in doing so, brakes quickly and fails to use a signal, you could be in serious danger of impacting the rear of the vehicle.
 This scenario plays out all too often.
-It would be apparent to a reasonable prudent driver that that behavior on the road clearly is not reasonable, and breaches the duty of care which is owed to other drivers.
+It would be apparent to a reasonably prudent driver that that behavior on the road clearly is not reasonable and breaches the duty of care that is owed to other drivers.

 Rear-End Accidents – Causation